ergo/pyramid_apispec/README.md

             spec, 'bar_route', request=request, request_method='post')
         return spec.to_dict()

-# Adding api explorer view
+# Adding the API explorer view

-To compliment the spec generation this package can also provide explorer for your application API via Swagger UI project:
+To complement the specification file generation, this package can also provide an API explorer for your application's API via the Swagger UI project:

     config.include('pyramid_apispec.views')
     config.pyramid_apispec_add_explorer(
         spec_route_name='openapi_spec')

-By default you need to pass the route name of the view that serves the open api spec in your application, if needed you can specify pyramid `permission` or custom callable (`script_generator` argument) to override default javascript config of Swagger UI.
+By default you need to pass the route name of the view that serves the OpenAPI specification in your application.
+If needed you can specify a Pyramid `permission` or custom callable (`script_generator` argument) to override the default JavaScript configuration of Swagger UI.

-The default url for the explorer is `/api-explorer`, this setting is controlled via `explorer_route_path` argument,
+The default URL for the explorer is `/api-explorer`.
+This setting is controlled via the `explorer_route_path` argument.

 # Running tests